 The baseline is a mixed methods study that includes two main components: 1) a quantitative component via a set of household surveys to assess knowledge, attitudes and practices (KAP) surveys; and 2) a set of focus group discussions (FGDs) among adult men and women, adolescents, grandmothers, and persons with disabilities (PWD).
-The RFP addresses the qualitative FGDs (component 2) only.
+This RFP address the quantitative household surveys (component 1) only.

-The qualitative FGDs focuses on identifying knowledge gaps, cultural beliefs, and behavioral patterns that can be addressed through the Activity interventions.
-This component will a series of semi-structure FD guides to be implemented among women, men, grandmothers, adolescents, and people with disabilities (PWDs).
+The quantitative household surveys focuses on identifying knowledge gaps, cultural beliefs, and behavioral patterns that can be addressed through the Activity interventions.
+This component will use a structured, cross-sectional household survey implemented among women ages 15-49 years with a child less than two years of age and their male partners.
+The KAP survey will elicit knowledge, attitudes, and practices about key RMNCAHN topics.